 The research evidence on fish oils to date is contradictory - fish are probably good for your brain but omega-3 on its own may not be.
 One explanation for this could be that there are other nutrients in fish that may play a role in risk reduction.
 Another is that people who eat fish may have a healthier diet overall, for example a Mediterranean diet.
 Further studies are needed to continue taking apart the effects of different nutrients in fish, and to indicate what processes in the brain they influence and how.
 There are also many different ways to eat fish.
 Eating fried fish and chips three times a week is unlikely to provide the same health benefits as eating baked salmon and salad.
 We need to think about fish as part of a whole diet.

-From the available evidence, it's likely that eating fish regularly as part of a balanced diet can improve your risk of age-related cognitive decline as well as other aspects of your health.
+From the available evidence, it's likely that eating fish regularly as part of a balanced diet could reduce your risk of age-related cognitive decline and improve other aspects of your health.
 However, the jury's still out on omega-3.